Human uses of living things

-Context

-Culture

-Culture consists of the social behaviour and norms found in human societies and transmitted through social learning.
-Cultural universals in all human societies include expressive forms like art, music, dance, ritual, religion, and technologies like tool usage, cooking, shelter, and clothing.
-The concept of material culture covers physical expressions such as technology, architecture and art, whereas immaterial culture includes principles of social organization, mythology, philosophy, literature, and science.
-The term "bioculture" has been proposed to cover all the practical uses (but not the symbolic ones) of living things in culture, including agriculture, production of food and clothing, forestry, animal breeding and training, the pet trade, use of living things in science, zoos and aquariums, animal sports, and the raising of game animals for sport hunting.

-Three types of use
+Scope

-Scholars of human culture have traditionally divided uses of living things into two categories: practical use for food and other resources; and symbolic use such as in art and religion.
+Scholars have traditionally divided uses of animals, plants, and other living things into two categories: practical use for food and other resources; and symbolic use such as in art and religion.
 More recently, scholars have added a third type of interaction, where living things, whether animals, plants, fungi or microbes function as participants.
 This makes the relationships bidirectional, explicitly implying various forms of symbiosis in a complex ecology.
 These three types are described in turn.